 Stay well this winter

-During the winter, people are at more risk of injury or illness, and cold weather increases the risk of heart attacks, strokes, lung illnesses, flu, hypothermia and other diseases.
+During the winter, people are at more risk of injury or illness.
+Cold weather also increases the risk of heart attacks, strokes, lung illnesses, flu, hypothermia and other diseases.
 So, it is never too soon to get prepared.

 NHS Stay Well This Winter, gives more information on what you can do to stay well.
 Keep warm, keep well gives lots of valuable advice on how to protect your health in the cold.
 This includes advice on where to go for help - if you are not sure which NHS service you need, call: 111.
 An adviser will ask you questions to assess your symptoms.
 They will then give you advice, or direct you to the best service in your area.

 - You can sign up on the energy companies Priority Services Register (PSR) for extra care in a power cut at northernpowergrid.com/priority

 Other useful weather and flooding links